Crystal & Fantasy Caves, Bermuda

 8, Crystal Caves Road, off Wilkinson Avenue, Bailey's Bay, Hamilton Parish, Bermuda.

-Go to Bermuda Tourist Map to view the location of the caves and other attractions nearby.
+Visit Bermuda Tourist Map to view the location of the caves and other attractions nearby.

 Phone (Crystal Caves Information Center): 441/293-0640; Email: [email protected]

-Bus Routes: Buses #1, 3 (between Hamilton City and St George's) pass by Crystal and Fantasy caves (actually the bus stop is on Wilkinson Avenue.
-Tree shaded Crystal Caves road starts next to the bus stop, and leads to the caves complex.
-Caves are also accessible from bus routes 10 and 11 (you need to get off at Blue Hole Hill circle next to Bailey's Bay Ice cream parlor across Swizzle Inn and walk for 2 minutes to the Wilkinson Avenue bus stop).
+Buses #1, 3 (operating between Hamilton City and St George's) pass by Crystal and Fantasy caves.
+The bus stop is on Wilkinson Avenue.
+The tree shaded Crystal Caves Road starts next to the bus stop, and leads to the caves complex through a parkland.

-Note that it requires 3-4 minute walk from Wilkinson Avenue bus stop to reach up to the caves complex.
+It requires 3-4 minute walk through Crystal Caves Road to reach up to the caves complex.
 There is also some walk involved within the complex.
-There are scooter and car parking inside.

 Road Map